About choosing a restaurant in Chamonix

 - Casa Valerio – no children’s menu as such but you can’t go wrong with pizza and pasta and the bustling atmosphere means that you don’t have to worry about your children being a bit noisy!

-- La Calèche – offers a reasonably-priced children’s menu and if you go on a Tuesday night folk singers and accordion players will add to the fun!
+- La Calèche – a traditionally decorated mountain restaurant in the centre of Chamonix, famous for it's fondue, raclette & steaks.
+It offers a reasonably-priced children’s menu and if you go on a Tuesday night folk singers and accordion players will add to the fun!

 - La Carlina – the staff are very friendly and make a fuss over the children.
 As well as offering a children’s menu they are usually happy to prepare something special on request.
 If you sit outside you can keep an eye on the children while they play on the statue of Dr Michel-Gabriel Paccard (not an official climbing frame but all the other kids seem to do it...!)